deeplearning4j/deeplearning4j/Deeplearning4J-ETL-UserGuide.md

 ## Image Basics

-When reading images for a Neural Network at some point all the imagedata must be scaled to the same dimensions.
-The initial scaling of images is handled by the ImageRecordReader.
+When reading images for a neural network, at some point all the image data must be scaled to the same dimensions.
+The initial scaling of images is handled by the `ImageRecordReader`

-For loading a collection of records for training, testing or inference.
-For grayscale images set chanels to 1.
+The code below shows how to load a collection of records for training, testing or inference.
+For grayscale images, set `channels` to 1.

 ```
 ImageRecordReader recordReader = new ImageRecordReader(height,width,channels);
 ```

-Loading a single image for inference.
+Loading a single image for inference:

 ```
 NativeImageLoader loader = new NativeImageLoader(height, width, channels); \\ load and scale